How to Make A Pre-Existing Injury Compensation Claim

 What Are Your Rights To Claim Compensation For A Pre-Existing Condition?

 Every UK resident is protected under UK law when they are injured due to the actions of a third party.
-Whether they suffer a completely fresh injury, an existing injury is aggravated, or an old injury is caused to flare up again, makes no difference what so ever.
+Whether they suffer a completely fresh injury, an existing injury is aggravated, or an old injury is caused to flare up again, it makes no difference what so ever.

 As long as it can be proven that the event which caused the injury to become aggravated was the fault of a third party, a valid route to claiming compensation will exist.